Dulcolax Milk of Magnesia Side Effects

 5. Fung MC, Weintraub M, Bowen DL "Hypermagnesemia: elderly over-the-counter drug users at risk."
 Arch Fam Med 4 (1995): 718-23

-Not all side effects for Dulcolax Milk of Magnesia may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Dulcolax Milk of Magnesia may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Dulcolax Milk of Magnesia (magnesium hydroxide)